derbycomden/derbycomden.github.io/about.md

 ### What to do if you witness or are subjected to unacceptable behavior

-If you are subjected to unacceptable behavior, notice that someone else is being subjected to unacceptable behavior, or have any other concerns, please notify event staff, Venue staff or an AtlSecCon Board Member as soon as possible.
+If you are subjected to unacceptable behavior, notice that someone else is being subjected to unacceptable behavior, or have any other concerns, please notify event staff, Venue staff or an DerbyComDen Board Member as soon as possible.
 All reports will remain completely confidential.

 Event Staff will be available to help participants contact venue security or local law enforcement, to provide escorts, or to otherwise assist those experiencing unacceptable behavior to feel safe for the duration of the conference.
 You can report unacceptable behavior to any member of staff.
 Staff can be found in the Show Office onsite or you may email one of the contacts below.